ACCESSIBLE SERVICE POLICY

-Feedback regarding the way ADT provides goods and services to people with disabilities can be made by either verbal expression at your local office, e-mail to email@example.com or online through the Contact Us page on our web site at http://www.adt.ca.
+Feedback regarding the way ADT provides goods and services to people with disabilities can be made by either verbal expression at your local office, email to firstname.lastname@example.org or online through the Contact Us page on our web site at www.adt.ca.
 If one of these methods is not suitable, customers may request another method.
 Privacy will be respected and all feedback will be reviewed for possible action that can be taken to improve the ministry of services.

 All feedback will be directed to and managed by the human resources group in Canada who may choose to engage location specific representation or follow their defined escalation path as required by any instance.